omidarmat/webDevNotes/react/react.md

 > Steps 3 and 4 are called altogether **state management**.

-Once we know how to think in Reeact, we will be able to answer these questions:
+Once we know how to think in React, we will be able to answer these questions:

 - How to break up a UI design into components?
 - How to make some of my components truly reusable?